From racing thoughts at night to mental well-being for sleep

 Such life-or-death threats to survival are much more rare in modern times, however, our in-built fight-or-flight system remains the same and can easily become triggered by modern day challenges such as relationship strains or work pressures.

 All of which can add extra stimulation, delaying the process for getting into a relaxed state for sleep.
 Instead it’s common to find yourself stuck in the frustrating place of being ‘too stressed to sleep’.
 If this sounds familiar, you can check out some sleep hygiene tips for helping to get sleep whilst stressed here.

 Stress and sleep

+When being a 'worrier' goes to the next level.
 Sleep anxiety can be a debilitating condition for many people.
-Taking either the form of general anxious suffering, which extends to feeling anxious about falling asleep after experiencing insomnia, or when anxiety comes at night happens, specifically in relation to bedtime.
+It can take the form of general anxious suffering, which extends to feeling anxious about falling asleep after experiencing insomnia.
+Or when anxiety at night happens specifically about bedtime.